 At the week's end, bring back Set A and perform a full backup.
 Take Set B offsite for the week (it's fully up-to-date already).
 Reapeat the weekly process.

-4. Cleaning Up Your Hard Drive--Clutter creates stress and wastes time.
+You'll never to fear a loss of data greater than one day's worth if you follow this system.
+Damaged or lost files can be easily restored, using the backup program's restore feature. - Cleaning Up Your Hard Drive--Clutter creates stress and wastes time.
 Computer clutter may be confined to the central processing unit, but it can be just as debilitating as an untidy office.
 There is porbably junk on your computer that you don't even know about.
 That's why uninstaller utilities such as Norton's CleanSweep by Symantec or McAfee's Clinic can prove invaluable for getting organized.

 Once installed, these programs go through your computer system and help you delete unwanted junk and duplicate files.
 They will remove orphans and redundant DLLs, and even tidy up the files that hand on after you've been Web browsing.